letsdoitworld/wade-ai/README.md

 # World Cleanup AI

 Let's Do It Foundation (LDIF) is working on building an AI solution capable of detecting trash in images and videos.
+Overview of the project is here https://opendata.letsdoitworld.org/#/ai

 ## Approach
 The solution was build using Mask R-CNN and trained on dataset consisting of almost 1400 crowd sourced images containing trash.
 Ideally we would end up with a computer vision algorithm that could detect trash from any picture or video that has a geotag attached to it.